Cosmo-Tech/terraform-tenant/README.md

     * GCP
         * to fill

+## Known errors
+* Error: Provider configuration not present
+    > The tenant has been deleted or exists in an other cluster, but the state file still exists.
+Chose another tenant name or delete the state file if tenant doesn't exist anymore.
+* Error: [POST /datasources][409] addDataSourceConflict {"message":"data source with the same name already exists"} [..] with module.config_grafana_dashboard.grafana_data_source.redis-datasource
+    > The state file could not be found (it has probably been deleted, but the deployed resources remains)
+    > Go to https://<cluster_url>/monitoring (credentials are stored on Kubernetes secret monitoring/kube-prometheus-stack-grafana) -> Connections -> Data sources -> Delete both tenant-<name>-postgresql and tenant-<name>-redis
+* Error: failed to create folder: [POST /folders][409] createFolderConflict {"message":"a folder with the same name already exists in the current location"} [..] with module.config_grafana_dashboard.grafana_folder.folder
+    > The state file could not be found (it has probably been deleted, but the deployed resources remains)
+    > Go to https://<cluster_url>/monitoring (credentials are stored on Kubernetes secret monitoring/kube-prometheus-stack-grafana) -> Dashboards -> Delete tenant-<name>
+* Error: error sending POST request to /keycloak//admin/realms: 409 Conflict.
+Response body: {"errorMessage":"Conflict detected.
+See logs for details"} [..] with with module.config_keycloak_realm.keycloak_realm.realm
+    > The state file could not be found (it has probably been deleted, but the deployed resources remains)
+    > Go to https://<cluster_url>/keycloak (credentials are stored on Kubernetes secret keycloak/keycloak-config) -> Select the realm "tenant-<name>" -> Realm settings > Action > Delete

 ## Developpers
 * modules
     * **terraform-tenant**
-        * install Cosmo Tech API and all its dependencies in a dedicated namespace
+        * *install Cosmo Tech API and all its dependencies in a dedicated namespace*
-    * **terraform-webapp**
+        * *chart_argo* = install Argo Workflows
-        * install Cosmo Tech webapp in the tenant created from terraform-tenant
+        * *chart_cosmotech_api* = install Cosmo Tech API
+        * *chart_postgresql* = install PostgreSQL (and configure it for Cosmo Tech API, SeaweedFS & Argo Workflows)
+        * *chart_redis* = install Redis
+        * *chart_seaweedfs* = install SeaweedFS
+        * *config_grafana_dashboard* = create tenant configuration on existing Grafana instance
+        * *config_keycloak_realm* = create tenant configuration on existing Keycloak instance
+        * *kube_namespace* = create tenant namespace
+        * *storage* = **[temporary]** dynamically create persistence storage for charts requiring it
+* Terraform **state**
+    * The state is stored beside the cluster Terraform state, in the current cloud s3/blob storage service (generally called "cosmotech-states" or "cosmotechstates", depending on what the cloud provider allows in naming convention)

-* known errors
+* File **backend.tf**
-    * Error: Provider configuration not present
-        > The tenant has been deleted or exists in an other cluster, but the state file still exists.
-Chose another tenant name or delete the state file if tenant doesn't exist anymore.
+    * dynamically created at each run of _run-terraform.sh
+    * permit to have multi-cloud compatibility with Terraform
+    * it instanciate the needed Terraform providers based on the variable "cloud_provider" from terraform.tfvars
+    * this file is a workaround to avoid having unwanted variables related to cloud providers not targetted in current deployment

 <br>
 <br>